ProfessorNavigator/communist/README.md

  `Enable message receive sound`.
 Enable sound notification on message receiving.

  `Message sound path`.
 If this line is empty, program tries to use default signal.
-To use your own signal, input full path to file and press 'Apply' button.
+To use your own signal, input full path.

+ `Enable STUN server` enables local STUN server (not compliant with RFCs, only for Communist network).
+Please, check it, if you have direct access to the Internet.

+ `STUN port` - port to be used with Communist STUN servers and requests.
+Must be the same on all machines in the same overlay network.

+ `Direct connection to Internet` - check it, if you have it.
+This option disables requests to STUN servers.

  Warning!
 After you press 'Apply' button program will be closed.
 You need to restart it manually.